 Looking for the best right to buy mortgages?
 With the right to buy scheme being re-launched in the UK, the number of right to buy mortgages is increasing and with so much choice and largely varying rates and fees, it can be very difficult to know if you are getting the best right to buy mortgage deal.

-A reputable right to buy mortgage broker such as Ascot Mortgages can help to save you thousands by searching the whole of the mortgage market matching your requirements, to find the best combination of low fees and a low interest rates to ensure you get the overall cheapest right to buy mortgage available.
+A reputable right to buy mortgage broker such as Ascot Mortgages can help to save you thousands by comprehensively searching through the mortgage market matching your requirements, to find the best combination of low fees and a low interest rates to ensure you get the overall cheapest right to buy mortgage available.

 The right to buy scheme was first introduced in 1980.
 It meant that secure tenants can buy their home with a discount off the full market value.
 The discount is based on the number of years the tenant has lived in the property as a public sector tenant.
 Over 1.5 million people have purchased their home under the ‘right to buy’ scheme in the UK.

 There are lots of right to buy mortgage lenders and deals in the market – not all of these represent good value so it is essential that as soon as you decide you would like to use the right to buy to purchase your rental property that you contact a reputable mortgage broker such as Ascot Mortgages as soon as possible.